22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Understand Our Country’s Most Devastating Battle

 The most solemn thing to do in Pennsylvania is to visit Gettysburg, the home of the largest battle ever fought on American soil.
-This battle was the turning point in the civil war but is also remembered as one of the deadliest battles in US history, with over twenty thousand causalities.
+This battle was the turning point in the Civil War, but is also remembered as one of the deadliest battles in US history, with over twenty thousand casualties.

 The battlefield is now a National Military Park managed by the National Park Service.
 Visitors can experience Civil War reenactments, tour the various camps, and visit the National Cemetery on-site.
 Be on the lookout for spirits during your visit, as many claim it is haunted by the ghosts of Soldiers who lost their lives.